publications

 Magnetic resonance imaging (MRI) is a flexible medical imaging modality that often lacks reproducibility between protocols and scanners.
 It has been shown that even when care is taken to standardize acquisitions, any changes in hardware, software, or protocol design can lead to differences in quantitative results.
 This greatly impacts the quantitative utility of MRI in multi-site or long-term studies, where consistency is often valued over image quality.
 We propose a method of contrast harmonization, called DeepHarmony, which uses a U-Net-based deep learning architecture to produce images with consistent contrast.
 To provide training data, a small overlap cohort (n = 8) was scanned using two different protocols.
 Images harmonized with DeepHarmony showed significant improvement in consistency of volume quantification between scanning protocols.
 A longitudinal MRI dataset of patients with multiple sclerosis was also used to evaluate the effect of a protocol change on atrophy calculations in a clinical research setting.
 The results show that atrophy calculations were substantially and significantly affected by protocol change, whereas such changes have a less significant effect and substantially reduced overall difference when using DeepHarmony.
 This establishes that DeepHarmony can be used with an overlap cohort to reduce inconsistencies in segmentation caused by changes in scanner protocol, allowing for modernization of hardware and protocol design in long-term studies without invalidating previously acquired data.

-- Evaluating the impact of intensity normalization on MR image synthesisJacob C. Reinhold, Blake E. Dewey, Aaron Carass, and Jerry L. PrinceIn Medical Imaging 2019: Image Processing, Apr 2019
+- Evaluating the impact of intensity normalization on MR image synthesisJacob C. Reinhold, Blake E. Dewey, Aaron Carass, and Jerry L. PrinceIn Proceedings of Medical Imaging 2019: Image Processing, Apr 2019

 Image synthesis learns a transformation from the intensity features of an input image to yield a different tissue contrast of the output image.
 This process has been shown to have application in many medical image analysis tasks including imputation, registration, and segmentation.
 To carry out synthesis, the intensities of the input images are typically scaled—i.e., normalized—both in training to learn the transformation and in testing when applying the transformation, but it is not presently known what type of input scaling is optimal.
 In this paper, we consider seven different intensity normalization algorithms and three different synthesis methods to evaluate the impact of normalization.
 Our experiments demonstrate that intensity normalization as a preprocessing step improves the synthesis results across all investigated synthesis algorithms.
 Furthermore, we show evidence that suggests intensity normalization is vital for successful deep learning-based MR image synthesis.